 Name:

 Robert Jardine

 Address:

 8 Princes St. West Box 482

 City/Town/Village: Province: Postal Code:

 Fenelon Falls Ontario K0M 1N0

 Telephone: Email:

-kers for each deputation.
-Please list the are listed here will be included on the
+There can be a maximum of two speawho will be speaking.
+The names that

 Deputant One:

 Robert Jardine

 Deputant Two:

 First Name, Last Name